 D. Documentation for the Developed Product

+Business Vision –

-Business Vision: The goal of this project is to develop a machine-learning-based data product that analyzes basketball player statistics to predict future performance.
+The goal of this project is to develop a machine-learning-based data product that analyzes basketball player statistics to predict future performance.
 The product will provide Sports News Company (SNC Inc.) with advanced analytical capabilities, allowing them to offer content with increased insights and accuracy.

-Business Requirements:
+Business Requirements -

 Data Ingestion: The system should be capable of reading and preprocessing basketball player statistics from pre-cleaned CSV files.